iaon/ChefCookBooks/god/README.md

 Attributes
 ==========

-Nothing spetial, simply include the recipe where you want 'god' istalled "recipe[god]"
+Nothing special, simply include the recipe where you want 'god' istalled "recipe[god]"

 Usage